 - Make accurate determinations of regulatory status and sound disposal decisions for all waste generation at Indiana University.

 IUEHS will update this Guide as necessary to reflect any applicable changes in procedure or regulation.

 Contact IUEHS for your repective campus with questions or concerns.

 The success of the Waste Management Program depends on the conscientious efforts of all IU employees.
 When waste materials are mismanaged, they have the potential to threaten human health and pollute the environment.
 To ensure safety and compliance with the law, the first responsibility of all employees is to follow the procedures in this Guide.
 Additional individual responsibilities are to:

 - Understand the hazards of all chemicals in your work area.
-Read the Safety Data Sheets (SDS) for all chemicals that you work with directly.
+Safety Data Sheets (SDS) must be available for all chemicals that you work with.

 - Identify and label all chemical containers accurately and promptly so that unidentified wastes (“unknowns”) are not generated.

-- Label, store and package wastes according to the procedures in this Guide until IUEHS for your respective campus can take possession of them for subsequent storage and off-campus disposal.
+- Label, store and package wastes according to the procedures in this Guide until IUEHS for your respective campus can take possession of them and/or arrange for off-campus disposal.

 - Contact IUEHS for your respective campus for assistance with questions on how to handle or dispose of a waste material.

 - Include the waste minimization strategies outlined in the Waste Minimization section of this Guide in written procedures when possible, and make every effort to reduce the amount of waste you generate.